cloudmesh/classes/docs/source/overview.rst

 exceptional project report.
 Such a project and report will have the potential quality of being able to be published in a conference.

-In case you chose a Term Paper your maximum Grade will be an A-.
+In case you chose a Term Paper your maximum Grade for the entire class will be an A-.

 Please note that a project includes also writing a project report/paper.
 However the length is a bit lower than for a term paper.